Seminar Information

 More Alike than Different (MNCPD)

-The focus of this interactive and challenging workshop is on ability awareness and respect for diversity.
+The focus of this interactive and challenging seminar is on ability awareness and respect for diversity.
 Participants will look at the myths that influence and affect one’s own attitudes about children with special needs and how that applies to child care practice, including a look at children’s books on special needs.
-The training emphasizes the importance of supporting all children in their development for a positive sense of self-worth.
-(CICC)
+The seminar emphasizes the importance of supporting all children in their development for a positive sense of self-worth.
+(CICC) CC: IIa; CDA: ; PA: 4, 7, 8Mother Nature's Wisdom

 Recent research suggests that learning is more likely to become ingrained when children utilize their whole bodies.
 Participate in several activities exploring animal habitats, how all animals impact the environment, and how we can live harmoniously.
-Based on Project WILD, an inter-disciplinary conservation and environmental education program.
-CC: II, CDA: 2
+Based on Project WILD, an inter-disciplinary conservation and environment education program.
+(2 hours) CC: II, CDA: 2

 Networking: We're All in This Together!